KDollmayer/cmsinla/client/README.md

    ```sh
    npm install
    ```
-3. Add an .env file at the Client directory and add your API_URL
+3. Add an .env file at the Client directory and add your REACT_APP_API_URL
    ```js
    REACT_APP_API_URL = "ENTER YOUR URL"
    ```
 4. You need a wordpress account for posting new blog posts.
-Contact admin to get access.
+Contact admin to get access. karldollmayer@gmail.com

 ## Run the project locally